Resource Round-up: Indigenous health

 - NIHB Optimization Program Resources — A collection of resources on Indigenous Peoples’ health to support pharmacists in optimizing care for the Indigenous community.
 (Off the Script)

-- First Nations children's access to health and social care in Canada — Video recording on the challenges and barriers facing First Nations communities when accessing healthcare and social care services.
+- First Nations children's access to health and social care in Canada — Video recording on the challenges and barriers facing First Nations communities when accessing health care and social care services.
 (Children’s Healthcare Canada)

 - Indigenous Health Resources — Resources to support health-care practitioners’ cultural understanding, including a discharge planning tool.
 (Indigenous Health/Northern Health BC)

-- Discharge Medication Reconciliation for Patients Being Discharged to a First Nations Reserve— An article about the unique challenges experienced when providing medication reconciliation services for patients coming from and/or being discharged to a First Nations reserve.
+- Discharge Medication Reconciliation for Patients Being Discharged to a First Nations Reserve — An article about the unique challenges experienced when providing medication reconciliation services for patients coming from and/or being discharged to a First Nations reserve.
 (Canadian Journal of Hospital Pharmacy)

 Incorporating Indigenous practices in care

-- Supporting Indigenous Ceremonial Practices within Health Care Institutions — A guideline on how institutions can enable the practice of Indigenous ceremonies within healthcare settings.
+- Supporting Indigenous Ceremonial Practices within Health Care Institutions — A guideline on how institutions can enable the practice of Indigenous ceremonies within health-care settings.
 (Cancer Care Ontario/Indigenous Cancer Program)

 - Supporting ceremonies during COVID — Tips and virtual support programs to enable the practice of Indigenous ceremonies during the pandemic.
 (Cancer Care Ontario/Indigenous Cancer Program)